Steve Kaufman Biography

 2009 –Four Coca Cola paintings and a Coca Cola Sculpture by Steve Kaufman are exhibited in the World of Coca Cola Museum in Atlanta, Georgia.

-February 11, 2010 –At 11:30PM, called my best friend David Davis in Los Angeles from vail Colorado, told him that we should have had Bill Clinton sign all of his paintings because he was in the hospital having stent surgery.
+February 11, 2010 –At 11:30PM, called my best friend David in Los Angeles from vail Colorado, told him that we should have had Bill Clinton sign all of his paintings because he was in the hospital having stent surgery.
 David pressured me to go downstairs and buy oxygen because of the altitude in Colorado.
-I told him “that I would be fine that oxygen was free and that I shouldn’t have to pay for it”.
+I told him “that I would be fine that oxygen was free and that I shouldn’t have to pay for it.”
 I promised to call him right after my morning breakfast meeting, and that I would turn my phone off and go right to sleep.
-This would be the first and only promise that Steve Kaufman ever broke to me in out 17 year relationship.
+This would be the first and only promise that Steve Kaufman ever broke to me during the entire time I knew him.
 I feel honored to have known Steve and special in that I was the last person he ever spoke with.